vi/websocat/doc.md

             See moreexamples.md for more info.
         --pkcs12-passwd <pkcs12_passwd>
             Password for --pkcs12-der pkcs12 archive.
 Required on Mac.

+        --prometheus <prometheus>
+            Expose Prometheus metrics on specified IP address and port in addition to running usual Websocat session

         --request-header <request_headers>...
             [A] Specify HTTP request headers for `http-request:` specifier.